 Section 16(a) of the Exchange Act, as amended, requires our directors and executive officers, and persons who own more than 10% of a registered class of our securities, to file with the SEC initial reports of ownership and reports of changes in ownership of Common Shares and other equity securities of our Company.
-Based solely on a review of copies of such forms received with respect to fiscal year 2019 and the written representations received from certain reporting persons that no other reports were required, we believe that all directors, executive officers and persons who own more than 10% of the Company's outstanding Common Shares have complied with the reporting requirements of Section 16(a), except for a Form 4 filed on May 8, 2019 for Mr. Nunes with respect to two acquisitions on October 4, 2017 and April 2, 2018.
-Mr. Nunes inadvertently failed to report gaining investment power over his mother's shares by way of power of attorney in 2017 and over his father's shares upon being named the personal representative over his father's estate in 2018.
+Based solely on a review of copies of such forms received with respect to fiscal year 2020 and the written representations received from certain reporting persons that no other reports were required, we believe that all directors, executive officers and persons who own more than 10% of the Company's outstanding Common Shares have complied with the reporting requirements of Section 16(a), except for a Form 4 filed on December 17, 2020, for Mr. Nunes with respect to the sale of 7,500 Common Shares held by a family trust for which Mr. Nunes is trustee.
+The late filing was due to administrative oversight.